 – Adapted from thimun.org

 United Nations International School Model United Nations (UNISMUN) is an annual conference hosted by UNIS Hanoi in Vietnam that runs for 3 days, from Thursday to Saturday.
-18 different international schools from all over South-East Asia, with over 300 international students from all over the world participate at UNISMUN.
+20 schools from all over South-East Asia, with over 360 students and 40 MUN Directors from all over the world participate at UNISMUN.

 For 2018, the 10th Annual Session of UNISMUN has eight committees which are GA1, GA2, GA3, Security Council, Human Rights Council, Special Conference dedicated to Sustainable Development and Technology, Environmental Committee and Crisis Council.